dayeizz/Data-Science/README.md

 1. Download and install python 3.12.x for windows (64 bit). <https://www.python.org/downloads/>.
 2. Create a work folder, `c:\workspace`.
-3. Copy and paste the folder, `Data Science` into work folder.
+3. Copy and paste the folder, `Data-Science` into work folder.
-4. In the `Data Science` project run the following commands.
+4. In the `Data-Science` project run the following commands.

     ```ps
         python -m venv venv